microbit-foundation/dev-docs/hardware/powersupply.md

 - USB connection via the interface chip (which has an on-board regulator)
 - A battery plugged into the JST connector.
 - The 3V and GND pins on the Edge Connector
-- The two lozenge shaped pads on the rear right of the board
+- The two [rounded rectangular pads](/docs/accessories/assets/making-accessories-d7c25.png) on the rear right of the board

 Power from the micro:bit can be provided by the 3V and GND pins to small external circuits.